dmbarbour/glas/glas-src/language-g0/README.md

 ## Dictionary

-By default, a g0 module compiles to a dictionary - a value of form `dict:(w1:prog:do:Program, w2:macro:Program, w3:data:Value, m:data:dict:(...), qux:(...), bar-baz:(...), ...)`.
-Each symbol within the dictionary corresponds to a defined word, and each definition has a type header such as 'prog' to simplify specialized handling at the call site.
-The 'dict' header is intended to simplify extension of dictionaries with metadata and integration with other Glas languages.

-The g0 language only knows how to define and call 'prog', 'macro', and 'data' words.
-It isn't an error for g0 to import words of other types, but it would be an error to call them from within a g0 program.
+A valid g0 module initially compiles to a dictionary, represented as a record (radix tree) of form `(word:deftype:Value, ...)`.
+The g0 language handles 'prog', 'macro', and 'data' deftypes.
+The deftype determines how a word will be applied.
+Words of other deftypes are possible via import but cannot be called from a g0 program.

+The 'prog' and 'macro' deftypes are statically linked at compile time, and 'data' is statically evaluated.
+Thus, there are no symbolic references between definitions of these types.
+Structure sharing and memoization can serve a performance role similar to symbolic references, e.g. memoize the inferred type for a subprogram.

+*Note:* An export function can rewrite or replace this dictionary.
+This enables g0 modules to compile to arbitrary values.

 ## Words